ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

 Some mailbox implementations of James store already parsed attachments for faster retrieval.

+This attachment storage capabilities are required for two features:

+ - JMAP attachment download
+ - JMAP message search "attachment content" criteria

+Only Memory and Cassandra backends can be relied upon as a JMAP backend.

 Here are the POJOs related to these attachments:

  - **Attachment** : holds an attachmentId, the attachment content, as well as the content type